Dscroggins123/Muse-eXchange/README.md

 * Create media player to play demo songs, and songs purchased by the user.
 * Create front-end routes to submit forms and send requests to the backend

-## Backend
+### Backend
 Nick Guimarais, Edward Reyes

 * Create HTML and API routes to visit user profiles, purchase songs, save favorite users, save songs, and create and save requests.
 * Create User’s table that stores information for each user
 * Create songs table and schema
 * Create purchased songs array that stores the purchased songs
 * Create table and schema for tutorials
-* Create routes and controller functions to allow a user to edit their profile*
+* Create routes and controller functions to allow a user to edit their profile
+* Creating search functionality to allow users to search for other users.
+* Created the account page forms to update account information
+* Used Cloudinary Node.js Package to upload audio and images and added functions to remove stored Cloudinary files dynamically.
+* Used React-multi-carousel to display user by instrument.
+* Used react-image-crop to allow users to crop their select profile picture, this was done to keep all profile styling consistent.
+* Created the Songs page and media players to allow users to view their songs on their account, profile page, and home page.
+* Responsible for the styling and placement of all media players.
+* Created Jumbotron images and logos using Adobe XD.

 ## Installation